 If you suspect that workers’ compensation fraud is occurring in South Carolina be sure to report the situation to the proper authorities by calling the South Carolina Insurance Fraud Hotline toll free at 1-888-95-FRAUD or report the incident via the Insurance Fraud Complaint Form.

 Fraud in the workplace has the potential of going unreported if employees are afraid that reporting the fraud will jeopardize their careers.
 Therefore, the federal government passed the False Claims Act in order to help protect whistleblowers and to encourage individuals to report suspected instances of fraud.
 South Carolina has also enacted a separate whistleblower statute (South Carolina code of law section 41-15-520) in order to provide additional protection and encouragement for whistleblowers in the state.
 This law makes it illegal for an employer to discriminate against or fire an employee because they reported suspected illegal actions or violations.

 Speak to a Legal Expert

-If you were injured while on the job in South Carolina and believe that you have not received the workers’ compensation benefits that you are entitled to due to workers’ compensation fraud contact the Elrod Pope Law Firm today.
+If you were injured while on the job in South Carolina and believe that you have not received the workers’ compensation benefits that you are entitled to due to workers’ compensation fraud contact the Elrod Pope Accident & Injury Attorneys today.
 Our determined Rock Hill workers’ compensation lawyers are committed to zealously defending our clients and would be happy to help fight for you and your rights.